keithagno/keithagno.github.io/projects/photography.md

 </div>

   Many freelance photographers have high-end cameras and lenses.
 I thought I would never to produce the same photos as them.
-However, as I kept shoting with my camera, I learned that it is not about the equipment.
+However, as I kept shooting with my camera, I learned that it is not about the equipment.
 It is about the photographer and how they use their skills.
 As this project focuses on low-budget style, I used GIMP, which is a free application.
 This gave me the power to edit my photos.
 I created a website that showcases my work as a freelance photographer.
 The website shows evidence that I can compete in the same field with the current equipment I use.
 I am still working on this project and will keep updating it.

-Here is some code that illustrates how we read values from the line sensors:

 You can learn more at: [Budgetphotography](https://kpmigee.wixsite.com/budgetphotography/)